Call us at: 800.713.8353 or 972.713.6622

 Is the company differentiated enough from its competitors?
 If the answer is no, focus on marketing the result of the product instead of the product itself.
 The sales strategy must align with the marketing strategy as it changes and must differentiate itself in order to be successful.
 Here are the sales strategy topics that will be included:

 When setting goals for your sales strategy, make sure they are achievable within that time period and be sure employees of the company know what the goals are.
 Giving achievable, well-communicated goals helps create motivation by helping employees envision the finish line on each goal.
 Furthermore, each goal needs to guide the leads further down the sales pipeline to retain more sales and ensure a satisfied customer.
-There are seven stages in the sales process:

 Once you have determined the goals, carefully craft these stages for your business and for your pipeline.
-Remember that the pipeline is a necessity not a luxury, so you will want to be precise on how you use it.
+Remember that the pipeline is a necessity, not a luxury, so you will want to be precise on how you use it.
 Then use the information to implement the pipeline because each stage requires a different approach, messaging, content, and, most importantly, unique sales activities.
-The objections and obstacles you’ll come across will also vary, which is why setting goals for every deal stage is key.
+The objections and obstacles you’ll come across will also vary, which is why setting goals for every stage is key.

-The Activity Goals for a company refer to the process required to take a sales opportunity to the next stage of the sales process.
-They are focused on the activities you do to achieve results, not the results themselves.
+The activity goals for a company refer to the process required to take a sales opportunity to the next stage of the sales process.
+It is focused on the activities you do to achieve results, not the results themselves.
 For example, emailing the customer or giving the customer a follow-up call.
 These are goals that can be assigned to employees and can be checked off a list, hence, activity goals.
-Introducing a software that monitors and records your calls will help in tracking the number of calls.
-The Dolphin Power Dialer is just one product that allows you to do so.

 Results Goals refer to a quantity of tasks accomplished through tracking the number of appointments/meetings made, the number of sales made, new trials processed, revenue collected, etc. Success here is measured in the quantity of each task.
 It is easier to tell how successful result-based goals are because you can see reactions from the potential customer, and generally this is going to be a better way to track your overall performance.